Following

 "Conevico!?"
 Exclaimed the man holding the basket.
 "What about the people here?
 These two children--"

 This man, this Cassius looked troubled, almost as troubled as the blue-haired woman in my dream, but he closes his eyes with a nod in understanding.
 "Very well.
 This is the village of Reinhurst, yes?
-Perhaps I can make inquiries when we reach Conevico, perhaps even Theleto."
+I can make inquiries when we reach the city."

 "That would be best.
 If these children have families that made it to civilization, the Temple can find them with more efficiency."
 Explains the Knight commander turning to return to his horse to clamber onto his saddle.
 "We'll see what we can salvage and move onward."
 He concludes.
 "We make camp here!"
 Shouted the Knight Commander who trots his horse onward towards his men scouting the range and outskirts of the village to make sure the perimeter was clear.

 "Right then, let's get you two something to eat!
 We'll be going on a little journey for a bit until we can find your parents, little ones."
 Spoke Cassius as he escorted us away in his arm towards a group of many people in fine furred cloaks and traveling tunics.
-So many colors faces, the sea of people in contrast to the emptiness was quite overwhelming to say the least.
-Every person that passed us by told a different story of where they came from, who they were all of it in descriptions my
+So many colors, faces, the sea of people in contrast to the emptiness was quite overwhelming to say the least.
+Every person that passed us by told a different story of where they came from, who they were, all of it in descriptions my inexperienced mind cannot fathom from what little words I could even conceive.

 "Ah, Lady Vensa.
 Do you mind if we join you?
 We found some little ones..."
 Cassius spoke as though trailing off.
 From the view outside my basket-abode I could spot a refined woman reclining upon a entrenched log that served as a bench, cloaked in gray wolves' pelts with hair that matched the color of the fires the razed the village, tied back in buns to esteem a proper view of a woman.
 It looks as though some of the other caravan goers were collecting what salvageable wood they could find from the burnt dwellings and settlement.
 Likely they were preparing a campfire to instill warmth against the bittering cold.